vineyshar/just_starting/README.md

 Here I am practising local change in master branch.

-This is feature branch edit.
+This is develop branch edit.